sanazba/amazon-bedrock-sre-agent/README.md

 - ✅ **Serverless architecture** with Lambda
 - ✅ **Enterprise integration** with Slack

-Perfect for showing stakeholders the future of **AI-driven infrastructure management**!

 ## 📝 License

 MIT License - Feel free to use this in your organization.